Qu-DOS/.github/profile/README.md

-## QuDOS - Quantum Dynamics, Optics and Simulation group
+## QuDOS - Quantum Discovery Of Science group

-Theoretical quantum optics and computing at the University of Exeter, UK
+Our group develops quantum algorithms and theoretical models for a range of physical systems and applications.
+We are part of the Sheffield Quantum Centre, University of Sheffield, UK.